+Boroo Gold Transaction Highlights
-On December 30, 2023, the Board gave approval for management to negotiate a binding term sheet with Centerra Netherlands BVBA ("Centerra"), Boroo Pte Ltd. ("Boroo Singapore") and Boroo Gold LLC ("Boroo Gold"), pursuant to which the parties intend to complete a proposed transaction whereby the Company would acquire all of the issued and outstanding shares of Boroo Gold, a wholly-owned subsidiary of Centerra.

-On January 22, 2024, Steppe Gold announced it had entered into a binding term sheet ("Term Sheet") with respect to a proposed transaction whereby Steppe Gold would acquire Boroo Gold in exchange for that number of common shares of Steppe Gold that would result in Boroo Singapore, directly or indirectly, holding 58.8% of the issued and outstanding common shares (calculated on a fully diluted basis) upon completion of the proposed transaction.
+- On December 30, 2023, the Board gave approval for management to negotiate a binding term sheet with Centerra Netherlands BVBA ("Centerra"), Boroo Pte Ltd. ("Boroo Singapore") and Boroo Gold LLC ("Boroo Gold"), pursuant to which the parties intend to complete a proposed transaction whereby the Company would acquire all of the issued and outstanding shares of Boroo Gold, a wholly-owned subsidiary of Centerra. - On January 22, 2024, the Company entered into a binding term sheet ("Term Sheet") with respect to a proposed transaction whereby the Company would acquire Boroo Gold in all in share transaction.
 One of the terms of the Term Sheet was that for a period of six months following the completion of the proposed transaction, Boroo Singapore, and/or its associates will have a right of first refusal to acquire ownership of the Tres Cruces Project located in Peru through its wholly-owned subsidiary, Anacortes, at fair market value.
-Accordingly, as at December 31, 2023, Anacortes was deemed to be a disposal group and was accounted for under IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
+Accordingly, as at December 31, 2023, Anacortes was deemed to be a disposal group and was accounted for under IFRS 5 Non-current Assets Held for Sale and Discontinued Operations. - On April 11, 2024, the Company entered into share exchange agreement with Centerra and Boroo Singapore to purchase all of Boroo Gold's shares in exchange of the number of Company's shares equal to approximately 55.9% of the fully diluted Company shares immediately prior to the closing date of the proposed transaction.
+On August 1, 2024, the Company announced the successful completion of the Boroo Gold Transaction.

-Subsequent to the year ended December 31, 2023, the Company announced that it had entered into separate definitive share purchase agreements dated April 11, 2024, (the "Share Purchase Agreements"), each between one of Steppe

-Notes to Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2024
+Notes to Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2024 and 2023